eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     The |ddsrouter| will reset its tracked data after publishing it.

-In particular, the |ddsrouter| will track the number of messages lost, received, and the frequency of each topic.
+In particular, the |ddsrouter| will track the number of messages lost, received, and the message reception rate [Hz] of each topic.
 The type of the data published is defined as follows:

 **MonitoringTopics.idl**